 - Ask your doctor to write prescriptions that you can carry with you.
 Learn the generic and brand names in the countries you’ll be visiting.

-- Bring several copies of your Food Allergy Action Plan.
+- Bring several copies of your Food Allergy & Anaphylaxis Emergency Care Plan.
 Carry chef cards in English and the language of the countries where you will be.
 Make sure these documents are with you at all times.

 - Ask for recommendations for restaurants, hotels, activities, etc. Does your allergist have other patients who have had good experiences at certain places?